KeyboardKit/website/collections/_posts/2025/2025-08-17-keyboardkit-9-8.md

 ## Conclusion

-KeyboardKit 9.8 is a huge release, with many structural changes to help make KeyboardKit 9 as fast and stable as possible before bumping to KeyboardKit 10 later in H2.
+KeyboardKit 9.8 is a bug release, with many changes to help make KeyboardKit as fast and stable as possible before bumping to KeyboardKit 10.

-The KeyboardKit 9.8 beta is out NOW, so please make sure to give it a try and let us know if you find things that need to be improved before release.

 For more info, see the [KeyboardKit]({{page.release}}) and [KeyboardKit Pro]({{page.release-pro}}) release notes.